 - Peel, core and dice the pear.
 Chop the chocolate into small chunks.
 You will probably eat some.
 I don't blame you.
 Just replace what you've eaten with more from the packet.
 Crush the hazelnuts with the flat side of a knife.
 Add everything to the buttery flour, and stir to combine.

 - Pour in half the milk and bring it all together into floury clumps.
-Slowly add the rest of the milk, you won't need it all.
+Slowly add the rest of the milk, but you probably won't need it all.
 Once it's a big doughy ball, tip it onto a clean work surface sprinkled with flour.
 Bring it together into a cohesive flat circle, about 5cm thick, then stamp out your scones with a cutter or a glass.

-- Lay the scones on a baking paper lined tray, brush with milk and sprinkle with oats.
-Bake for 15-20 mins, until the scones are golden.
+- Lay the scones on a baking paper-lined tray, brush with milk and sprinkle with oats.
+Bake for 15-20 mins until the scones are golden.
 Rotate the tray for the last 5 minutes if you notice some have more colour than others.
 Once cooked, risen and smelling incredible, remove from the oven and leave to cool before eating.
 Of course I know you won't, so eat one warm and spread it with butter or clotted cream.